x-dl/esp8266-server-component/README.md

 # Server Component 🚀
 ## Preface
-This server component is used for system monitoring and data analysis,

-and better for team communication <br>
+This server component is used for system monitoring and data analysis,and better for team communication <br>
 And it seems that just add a thread to your existing embedded platform,The impact on the behavior of the original embedded platform is minimal.<br>Greatly improve your understanding of embedded systems, giving you a different vision.<br>

-## Purpose
+# Implementation

 ![purpose.png](https://github.com/x-dl/esp8266-server-component/blob/main/picture/purpose.png?raw=true)

-#### Attention:Rar file contains examples of development boards based on spot atom Explorer, which can be run directly.But its context is not the latest version
 ## Architecture
 ![](https://gitee.com/xudangling_admin/pic-go/raw/master/20211006155511.png)
 ### Introduce